MicrosoftDocs/VBA-Docs/api/Excel.PivotField.BaseItem.md

 ## Example

-This example sets the data field in the PivotTable report on Sheet1 to calculate the difference from the base field, sets the base field to the field named "ORDER_DATE," and then sets the base item to the item named "5/16/89."
+This example sets the data field in the PivotTable report on Sheet1 to calculate the difference from the base field, sets the base field to the field named ORDER_DATE, and then sets the base item to the item named 5/16/89.

 ```vb
 With Worksheets("Sheet1").Range("A3").PivotField